 First set up in the 1970s but now owned by Spier, the AVA is one of Cape Town's most exciting art galleries.

 Everything is for sale at this community-based enterprise, which hosts constantly changing four-weekly exhibitions that allow many new unrepresented artists their first chance of exposure at a major gallery.
 Entry is free, making it a wonderful city center tourist attraction as well as affording great opportunities to invest in a local artist before they become famous.

 Whatiftheworld acts as a platform for a new generation of South African contemporary artists, and was selected by Contemporary Magazine (London) as one of the 'Top 50 Emerging Galleries

 The Stellenbosch Modern and Contemporary (SMAC) Art Gallery has earned acclaim for successfully hosting a series of thought-provoking exhibitions accompanied by well researched publications.
 SMAC is primarily concerned with the significance of historical and contemporary art movements in South Africa such as the modernist abstract era, the protest era and the neglected contribution of African artists in the post-war period.
-There is a second branch of SMAC in Cape Town.
+There are other branches of SMAC in Cape Town and Joburg.

 Knysna Fine Arts, Knysna

 Knysna Fine Arts was founded in 1997 by Trent Read, the son of Everard Read from the Cape Town art gallery dynasty (and the fifth generation of the family to enter the art trade).
 A favorite stop for art lovers traveling the Garden Route, this gallery quickly garnered interest both at home and abroad.
 It specializes in contemporary South African art but is also increasingly bringing in the works of international artists to sell to interested South Africans.